The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for condensation is blocked by algae, mold or snails the line won’t flush out the water collected by your evaporator unit during cooling.
-This can result in flooding in your basement, water damage in your home, and mold and mildew growth.
-The float switch near your indoor coil will shut off the system if it detects a blocked drain line.
+If the line that drains condensation is blocked by mold, algae or snails, it can’t flush away the water that is collected by your evaporator coil during cooling.
+This can result in a flood-prone home, water damage, and the growth of mold and mildew.
+The float switch on your indoor coil will shut down the system when it detects a clogged drain line.

 Explore More